swoehrl-mw/piggyback/README.md

 ```

 If you then check your first terminal you will see that a request was received by the http server.

+You can stop and start the `piggyback port-forward` command, the proxy pod in kubernetes will remain until you delete it with `piggyback delete`.

+## Development

+For development and quick local testing you can use k3d.
+The following steps deploy the proxy into your local k3d cluster:

+* Build the proxy image: `docker build . -f Dockerfile-amd64local -t piggyback-proxy:dev`
+* Push the image into k3d: `k3d image import piggyback-proxy:dev`
+* Deploy the proxy: `cargo run --bin piggyback -- deploy --proxy-image piggyback-proxy:dev`
+* Run a port-forward: `cargo run --bin piggyback -- port-forward localhost:5000`